sondregronas/turtleconverter/README.md

 Sections is useful if you want to include the markdown file in a template, and want to separate the head and body of the file.

-You can also use the partial library to create your own versions of the functions with a different set of folders for the static files.
+You can also use the partial library to create your partial functions with different static folders for easier use

 ```py
 from turtleconverter import mdfile_to_sections, generate_static_files